chaiexe/TryHackMe-Write-ups/Red-Team/OWASP-Top-10-2021/08-Software-and-Data-Integrity-Failures/Readme.md

 <p align="center">+++++++++</p>

-**Software and Data Integrity Failures** are weaknesses in web applications that occur when applications rely on untrusted sources for updates, plugins, dependencies, or critical data without verifying their integrity.
+A **Software and Data Integrity Failure** is a web application vulnerability that occurs when an application relies on untrusted sources for updates, plugins, dependencies, or critical data without verifying their integrity.
 In other words, the web application assumes outside sources are safe, even though attackers could have secretly changed them.

 **Why it matters:** Attackers can exploit these weaknesses to spread malicious code through the very tools developers rely on.
 This often leads to large-scale compromises, where many systems are affected at once.